Junaid7200/ConnectHub/README.md

 - Expo-video config: If you need background/PiP, add plugin to app.json as per docs.

 ### How to Run

 1) Install deps: `npm install` (Windows) or `npx expo install` for SDK-aligned native modules.
 Ensure `expo-video` and `@react-native-community/slider` installed.
 2) `npx expo start` and launch on device/simulator.

 ### Pending Feature Work

 - Backend: Supabase schema, auth flow, Redux slices for tweets/notifications/messages/profile.
 - Video: Better thumbnail (first frame), fullscreen UX polish, error states.
 - Tabs: Reset state on Lists/Notifications if desired; ensure back navigation stays on previous screen (check drawer navigations too).
 - Other screens from Figma: Tweet thread view, Media tab behavior, Likes tab, search results, etc.

+### Important Notes for GPT (YOU, the one reading this you idiot AI)

+- ALWAYS make types in types/types.tsx that i have created, it should have all the types, import from there and use. do not make types in different files. keep your code very modular.
+- use standard and normal appraoches, nothing crazy, write easy and short code, keep code quality super high. give me suggestions and push back if you think I am wrong
+- make sure duplication of code is as less as possible, make components where ever you can, keep the amount of code low